I've been a web application developer for the last 24 years and for last the 17 years I've used Ruby on Rails as my web application framework.

 I regularly contribute back to the community.
 My gem, qbo_api, is one of the most widely used gems for QuickBooks Online integration.
 My QuickBooks Desktop (QBD) Integration Master Class filled a tremendous void.
 My Learn TMUX with Minimul series exceeded an estimated 70k views.

-I'm part of a team that's rebuilding PestNow's backend application from the ground up using Rails 7, Hotwire, and Tailwindcss.
-We're absolutely pushing Hotwire to its limits in an effort to delivery a terrific UI given the complex form requirements.
+I was team memeber that rebuilt PestNow's web application from the ground up (version 3) using Rails 7, Hotwire, and Tailwindcss.
+We absolutely pushed Hotwire to its limits in an effort to delivery a terrific UI given the complex form requirements.

 Built from scratch employing Rails 7, a generous use of Hotwire tech and Tailwindcss.
 See the screenshots to get a better idea.
 Borderhound has QuickBooks Desktop and Online integration and was recently listed on the QuickBooks App Store.
 I open sourced the Ansible playbooks for building and deploying a similiar Rails app on a hosting provider of your choice, avoiding Heroku lock-in.